 The Internal Revenue Service does not wait for financial literacy programs to catch up with new income categories.
 Its current guidance on NIL income is unambiguous: all compensation received through name, image, and likeness activity is taxable income, including non-cash compensation received as merchandise, travel, gift cards, or other goods and services at fair market value.
 Athletes classified as independent contractors report this income on Schedule C and owe self-employment tax at 15.3% on net self-employment income up to $184,500 in 2026.

 The February 2026 analysis published by the Texas Society of CPAs documented the consistent pattern tax professionals encounter when advising NIL athletes: no estimated tax payments have been made, self-employment tax is not understood, filing thresholds are unknown, and 1099-NEC forms and W-9 obligations are unfamiliar.
-The IRS, the analysis noted, considers NIL income as ordinary income but sees it internally as high-risk due to inexperienced taxpayers, significant unreported earnings, non-cash compensation, multi-state issues, insufficient business deduction documentation, and lack of 1099 reporting.
+The IRS, the analysis noted, considers NIL income as ordinary income but sees it internally as high-risk due to inexperienced taxpayers, significant unreported earnings, non-cash compensation, multi-state issues, and lack of 1099 reporting.

 Sources: Texas CPA Society, February 2026; IRS NIL Income Guidance; SDO CPA, April 2026.